Responsibility & Luck: A Defense of Praise and Blame

 Philosopher Diana Hsieh argues that this attack on moral judgment rests on a faulty view of control, as well as other errors.
 By developing Aristotle's theory of moral responsibility, Hsieh explains the sources and limits of a person's responsibility for what he does, what he produces, and who he is.
 Ultimately, she shows that moral judgments are not undermined by luck.

 In addition, this book explores the nature of moral agency and free will, the purpose of moral judgment, causation in tort and criminal law, the process of character development, and more.

-Currently, Amazon sells the paperback of Responsibility & Luck for $17.99.
+Currently, Amazon sells the paperback of Responsibility & Luck for just over $17.
 Or you can always opt for the Kindle version for $9.99.
 If you buy the paperback from Amazon, you can purchase the Kindle version from Amazon for just $1 more.
 If you're from outside the United States, check your country's Amazon site, as the book might be available from there directly.

 Chapter One introduces Thomas Nagel's problem of moral luck, then surveys the three major types of moral luck – resultant moral luck, circumstantial moral luck, and constitutive moral luck.
 The problem of moral luck is not merely some small problem in ethics.
 It threatens to undermine any and all moral praise and blame of persons.
 It also provides the foundation for John Rawls' arguments for an egalitarian political order.
 This chapter concludes by surveying the book as a whole, chapter by chapter.

 View or download the PDF of Chapter One.